 Horses: Mongolian horses are small - around 13 hands - but strong, extremely agile and used to long hours of hard work.
 Their stamina and agility are outstanding and they are tough and extremely sure footed over rocky, even snow covered mountains.
 They are generally unshod and are trained in a different style to horses in the UK, although they are easy and fun to ride.
 Groups are usually a maximum of 12 guests.

-Hours: There is usually 4 to 7 hours riding a day, moving from camp to camp, broken with rests and for lunch.
+Hours: Usually 4 to 7 hours riding a day, moving from camp to camp, broken with rests and for lunch.
+Varies with itinerary and can be tailored.

-Pace and experience required: These rides suit riders of various abilities.
-The horses are small, easy and fun to ride so riders of all experience levels can take part although a reasonable level of experience and riding fitness means you will enjoy the rides all the more and will cope better with the long hours in the saddle.
+Pace and experience required: Rides suit all abilities.
+The horses are small, easy and fun to ride so riders of all experience levels can take part although a reasonable level of experience and riding fitness means you will enjoy it all the more and will cope better with long hours in the saddle.
 There is good open country on most rides and long canters are possible, with the Khovsgol and Karakorum itineraries probably allowing the fastest going.
 The going on the Khentii Ride is the most challenging and can be boggy or rough so this itinerary is for more experienced riders only.

 Khentii Ride (14 nights)